 WooCommerce food order system

 WooCommerce is hugely popular with restaurants and takeaways, who use it to take online food orders.
-The only problem is that the standard WooCommerce layouts aren't very well-suited to food delivery ordering.
+The only problem is that the standard WooCommerce layouts aren't very well-suited to food delivery orders.

 By using a WooCommerce product list plugin, restaurant owners can easily create a layout that replicates a traditional paper menu.

-You can add a product list for each section on the menu (e.g. starters, mains and desserts), with BUY buttons so that customers can add to cart directly from the list view.
+You can add a product list for each section on the menu (e.g. starters, mains, and desserts), with BUY buttons so that customers can add to the cart directly from the list view.
 This is much more customer-friendly than using WooCommerce to take food orders without a list view plugin.